RaresC21/Conway-s-Game-of-Life/README.md

 # Conway-s-Game-of-Life
-Implementation of the popular zero player game,  Conway's Game of Life written in C#
+Implementation of the popular zero player game,  Conway's Game of Life written in C#.

+Saving and loading capabilities are somewhat limited and as yet, crude.